justindthomas/wordpress-heroku/wp-content/plugins/add-link-to-facebook/readme.txt

 == Upgrade Notice ==

-= 1.134 =
+= 1.139 =
-One new feature, one improvement, 'Pro' version: add to multiple page walls
+One new feature, six improvements, one workaround, translation updates

-= 1.133 =
+= 1.138 =
-One bugfix, one workaround, three new features, five improvements, updated FAQ & setup guide, translation updates
+Two bugfixes, one new feature, one improvement, translation updates

-= 1.132 =
+= 1.137 =
-One new feature, four improvements, translation update
+One improvement, translation update

-= 1.131 =
+= 1.136 =
-Eight improvements, translation updates
+Three bugfixes, new translation, translation updates

-= 1.129 =
+= 1.135 =
-One new feature, one improvement
+One new feature, three improvements, translation updates

 == Setup guide ==